-One way the Elite has hijacked America is by “distracting” and “dumbing down” the masses through sports entertainment.
+One way the big corporations (i.e., the Elite) have hijacked America is by “distracting” and “dumbing down” the masses through sports entertainment.
 This may explain why the corporate logos of America’s most influential national sports leagues―baseball (MLB), basketball (NBA), football (NFL), and hockey (NHL)―all mysteriously share the same parallel occult symbolism and esoteric iconography.

 Note the similarities in the logos of these two major sports leagues.

 Is this merely coincidence?